Trenton, New Jersey: Neighborhoods

 Trenton is home to numerous neighborhoods and sub-neighborhoods.
-The main neighborhoods are taken from the four cardinal directions (North, South, East, and West).
+The main neighborhoods are taken from the four cardinal directions.
 Trenton was once home to large Italian, Hungarian, and Jewish communities, but, since the 1950s, demographic shifts have changed the city into a relatively segregated urban enclave of middle and lower income African Americans and newer immigrants, many of whom arrive from Latin America.
 Italians are scattered throughout the city, but a distinct Italian community is centered in the Chambersburg neighborhood, in South Trenton.
 This community has been in decline since the 1970s, largely due to economic and social shifts to the suburbs surrounding the city.
 Today Chambersburg has a large Latino community.
 Many of the Latino immigrants are from Mexico, Guatemala and Nicaragua.
 There is also a significant and growing Asian community in the Chambersburg neighborhood primarily made up of Burmese and Bhutanese/Nepali refugees.

 The North Ward, once a mecca for the city's middle class, is now one of the most economically distressed, torn apart by race riots following the assassination of Martin Luther King Jr. in 1968.
 Nonetheless, the area still retains many important architectural and historic sites.
 North Trenton still has a large Polish-American neighborhood that borders Lawrence Township, many of whom attend St. Hedwig's Roman Catholic Church on Brunswick Avenue.
 St. Hedwig's church was built in 1904 by Polish immigrants, many of whose families still attend the church.
 North Trenton is also home to the historic Shiloh Baptist Church—one of the largest houses of worship in Trenton and the oldest African American church in the city, founded in 1888.
 The church is currently pastored by Rev. Darrell L. Armstrong, who carried the Olympic torch in 2002 for the Winter Olympics in Salt Lake City.
 Also located just at the southern tip of North Trenton is the city's Battle Monument, also known as "Five Points".
 It is a 150 ft structure that marks the spot where George Washington's Continental Army launched the Battle of Trenton during the American Revolutionary War.
 It faces downtown Trenton and is a symbol of the city's historic past.

 South Ward is a diverse neighborhood, home to many Latin American, Italian-American, and African American residents.
+The Chambersburg neighborhood was once noted in the region as a destination for its many Italian restaurants and pizzerias.
+With changing demographics, many of these businesses have either closed or relocated to suburban locations.

 East Ward is the smallest neighborhood in Trenton and is home to the Trenton Transit Center and Trenton Central High School.
-The Chambersburg neighborhood is within the East Ward and was once noted in the region as a destination for its many Italian restaurants and pizzerias.
-With changing demographics, many of these businesses have either closed or relocated to suburban locations.

 West Ward is the home of Trenton's more suburban neighborhoods.